 • Fight the waste, fraud and abuse that is costing our healthcare system billions of dollars.
 We must also have liability reforms to end frivolous and expensive lawsuits, which could save billions currently spent on practicing defensive medicine.

-We need to go back to the drawing board to devise real, commonsense reform that is reduces healthcare costs, increases quality healthcare coverage and provides access and choice for every American, without adding to our already unsustainable debt burden and further hampering the job creators in this country.
+We need to go back to the drawing board to devise real, commonsense reform that reduces healthcare costs, increases quality healthcare coverage, and provides access and choice for every American, without adding to our already unsustainable debt burden and further hampering the job creators in this country.

 I look forward to working with the House Committee on Education & the Workforce on legislation to improve all levels of education from kindergarten to post graduate levels.

 I support a comprehensive, common sense reform of our immigration process.
 Controlling the flow of immigrants into our country’s borders is both a national security and economic issue.
 Immigration reform must begin by securing our borders.
 Next, the Federal Government must work with local governments and businesses to enforce our current laws regarding illegal immigrants already within our borders.
 The speed and efficiency of the immigration process must be improved to reward those willing to follow the rules.
-We must eliminate incentives to enter the U.S. illegally by building greater cooperation with businesses to ensure illegals are not employed, restricting illegals’ access to public services and by strengthening the legal immigration process.
+We must eliminate incentives to enter the U.S. illegally by building greater cooperation with businesses to ensure illegal immigrants are not employed, restricting illegal immigrants’ access to public services, and strengthening the legal immigration process.

 I remain concerned that the EPA may be acting beyond Congressional intent.
 I believe that in addition to protecting the environment, we also need to balance the impact these regulations would have on our economy.
 It is the responsibility of Congress to maintain strong oversight on the EPA in order to ensure that they have the adequate authority to protect the environment without placing additional burdens on our already struggling economy.